MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 }
 ```

 In this case, we transform the data within the locals block and use it as the input.
-Anyone running/applying this configuration whether from CLI or CI/CD pipeline does not need to worry about how it is done.
-All they need to worry about is providing desired `width` and `length`
+Anyone running/applying this configuration, whether from CLI or CI/CD pipeline, does not need to worry about how it is done, but rather focus on providing desired `width` and `length`.

-Once your file are updated you can run the `terraform apply` followed by `yes`
+Once your files are updated, you can run the `terraform apply` followed by `yes`.

-Your output should look like:
+Your output should look like this:

 <p align="center">
   <img src="./images/functions.png" />